pipe-cd/pipecd/docs/content/en/docs/user-guide/configuring-deployment/kubernetes.md

 In addition to plain-YAML, PipeCD also supports Helm and Kustomize for templating application manifests.

 A helm chart can be loaded from:
-- the same git repository with the application configuration directory, we call as a `local chart`
+- the same git repository with the application directory, we call as a `local chart`

 ``` yaml
 apiVersion: pipecd.dev/v1beta1